-Coffee on arrival, followed by a lecture on either the history of jewellery or on gemstones chosen by you or your organiser.
-After the lecture there will be a handling session of jewellery relating to the subject as well as the chance to learn the basics of diamond and pearl grading.
-The mornng will end with a light lunch and glass of champagne.
+A lecture on either the history of jewellery or on gemstones chosen by you or your organiser.
+After the lecture there will be a handling session of jewellery relating to the subject.
+The morning will end with a complimentary glass of champagne.

-Coffee on arrival, followed by two lectures on the history of jewellery from the period chosen.
-After a light lunch there will be an extended jewellery handling session where jewellery from the period will be on display.
-There will also be an opportunity to use gemmological equipment to understand how jewellery specialists identify gemstones.
-The day ends with afternoon tea and a glass of champagne.
+Two lectures on the history of jewellery from the period chosen.
+There will also be a jewellery handling session with an opportunity to use gemmological equipment to understand how jewellery specialists identify gemstones.
+The day ends with a complimentary glass of champagne.

 Anyone attending the course is invited to bring their jewellery along to find out information about the history or even value of the items.

 - Designing for Wearing – Jewellery in the C20th

 - New Age Creations – Inspired Jewellery Design of the 1960’s to 2000

 - Cocktails and the Fashion Conscious – 1940’s & 50’s Jewellery

 - The Garland Style – Jewellery in the Edwardian Period